 - 75 million Americans rely on Medicaid to gain access to quality healthcare.
 (PwC Report)

 - MHPA represents 93 plans that serve Medicaid enrollees.

-- MHPA members serve nearly 31 million Medicaid enrollees, nearly half of the lives covered in MCOs.
+- MHPA members serve nearly 25 million Medicaid enrollees, nearly half of the lives covered in MCOs.

 - 74 percent of Medicaid enrollees are in MCOs.
+(PwC Report)

 Over the course of two generations, managed care has evolved to become a model for care in the United States.
 Medicaid health plans have pioneered systems, protocols and treatments to provide quality care, produce robust outcomes and deliver budget predictability on a large scale — consistent with our members’ values and mission-driven approach to care.

 The Affordable Care Act of 2010 provided the ability for states to expand Medicaid to serve more Americans who need it.
 Today, 41 states utilize some form of managed care to deliver on the promise of Medicaid.

 Though most Medicaid beneficiaries are served by managed care organizations, the majority of Medicaid spending continues to be on fee-for-service plans.
 Clearly, the MCO model for health services delivery makes economic sense.